aumpierre-unb/Psychrometrics.jl/README.md

 - the specific volume or
 - the relative humidity,

-except the combination of humidity and dew point temperature, which are not mutually independent.
+except for the combination of humidity and dew point temperature, which are not mutually independent.
 If a different number of parameters is given, execution will be aborted.
 If fig = true is given, a schematic psychrometric chart is plotted as a graphical representation of the solution.

 By default, stages plots a schematic diagram of the solution, fig = true.